 What is a 504 Plan in Arizona?

-So, starting off with the 504 plan.
-The 504 plan is codified in section 504 of the Rehabilitation Act, which grants civil rights to people who may have a disability.
-And there are disabilities that impair them in the classroom, so there may be accommodations needed.
-Now, a 504 plan does not give a specific definition of what is considered a disability to grant a 504 plan.
-An IEP does.
+So, starting with the 504 plan.
+Section 504 of the Rehabilitation Act codifies the 504 plan, which grants civil rights to people who may have a disability.
+Some disabilities impair them in the classroom so they may need accommodations.
+Now, a 504 plan does not define what is considered a disability to grant a 504 plan—an IEP does.

 Is your Child Eligible for a 504 Plan?

-So, a 504 plan is just really anybody who has a disability and needs support.
-Also, a 504 plan covers anyone, K-12, and then also in the college setting or university, and IEP stops at grade 12.
+So, a 504 plan is just for anybody with a disability who needs support.
+Also, a 504 plan covers anyone, K-12, in the college setting or university, while the IEP stops at grade 12.
 Those are the main differences.
 It’s easier to qualify for a 504 plan than it is for an IEP when it comes to a specific sort of disability.

 Scope of a 504 Plan

 Also, the 504 plan is only going to address accommodations.
 It does not address specialized education or instruction.
 A 504 plan might look like students can take medication at school or have particular technology granted to them.
 Maybe changes to their environment, more time on a test, or being able to be in a quiet room alone if they’re taking an exam.
 Things like that are going to be more of a 504 plan.

 It’s just an accommodation; it’s written on a document.
 That’s how it is.
 It’s easier to get, and the process is quicker.
 However, you’re just getting those accommodations.

 Now, with an IEP, this is when you’re going to get that specialized education.
 So, the school will pull you out for your child for special education.
 Although in an IEP, you might also get those same accommodations.